cattymod/docs/docs/website/url-parameters.md

  - "Reverse order of project controls" is `editor-buttons-reverse-order`
  - "Clone counter" is `clones`

-You can get other IDs by scrolling to the bottom of [Addons](https://studio.cattymod.app/addons.html) and then click the version and then looking at the addon.
+You can get other IDs by scrolling to the bottom of [Addons](https://studio.cattymod.app/addons.html) and then clicking the version.
-Some addons will have no effect on the embed such as [Block count](https://studio.cattymod.app/addons.html#block-count).
+Some addons will have no effect on an embed such as [Block count](https://studio.cattymod.app/addons.html#block-count).